JPMorgan to build Silicon Valley fintech office

-NEW YORK, Oct 19 (Reuters) - JPMorgan Chase & Co said on Friday that it was building a new “fintech campus” in Silicon Valley for more than 1,000 employees, as it pushes to keep abreast of changes in digital payments.
+NEW YORK (Reuters) - JPMorgan Chase & Co (JPM.N) said on Friday that it was building a new “fintech campus” in Silicon Valley for more than 1,000 employees, as it pushes to keep abreast of changes in digital payments.

 The building is set to open in Palo Alto, California in 2020, the bank said in a statement and interviews.
 Most of the employees at the site will work for JPMorgan’s Chase Merchant Services division, which is the second-biggest U.S. processor of card payments for merchants.